a-lberto/rocketworkbench/docs/lib/cpropep/README.md

 ## Dependencies

-- `libthermo`: For species data and base thermodynamic properties.
+- `libthermo`: For species data and base thermodynamic properties (merged into libcpropep).
 - `libnum`: For solving the underlying linear systems (LU decomposition).